MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Results

-The LLM baselines demonstrated stronger performance on a subset of properties with standardized notation and well-defined value ranges.
-For instance, DeepSeek-V3 and Claude-3.5-Sonnet achieved F1 scores of 80.85\% and 86.73\% for Poisson's ratio---a property with consistently bounded values between -1 and 0.5, despite its inconsistent and varying notations---and 80.42\% and 83.58\% for Young's modulus, which is mostly represented using standard notations.
-However, these models struggled significantly with properties requiring contextual disambiguation or specialized domain knowledge.
+The LLM baselines demonstrated stronger performance on a subset of properties with standardized notation, having well-defined value ranges, and no unit extraction burden.
+For refractive index, where values are physically bounded between approximately 1 and 6 and notation is uniform across the literature, GPT-5.4, Deepseek-V4-Pro-Think, and Claude-4.7-Opus achieved F1 scores of 98.11, 96.30, and 95.38 respectively, performing significantly better than \matskraft{}(F1 score - 85.71\%).
+However, these models struggled significantly with properties requiring contextual disambiguation or domain knowledge.